dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   # # ip is the listen ip of the metrics server.
   # ip: ""

+stats:
+  server:
+    # port is the port to the stats server.
+    port: 4004
+  # # ip is the listen ip of the stats server.
+  # ip: ""

+health:
+  server:
+    # port is the port to the health server.
+    port: 4003
+  # # ip is the listen ip of the health server.
+  # ip: ""

 backend:
   # requestHeader is the user customized request header which will be applied to the request when proxying to the origin server.
   requestHeader: {}